russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Make Reading Part of Your Routine

-The first and most impactful thing you can do to read more is finding ways to integrate it into your existing routine.
+The first and most impactful thing you can do to read more is find ways to integrate a habit of reading into your existing routine.
 As referenced in the opening, today's modern, highly connected world doesn't prioritize books in the same way it used to.
 Everything's all about instant gratification, jam-packed schedules, places to go, and places to be.
 This makes it very hard to find the time to actually take a moment and enjoy more slow-burn activities like reading.
-But despite this pace you may be forced to live in, there are ways you can incorporate books into your life without compromising on other commitments.
+But despite the pace at which you may be forced to live, there are ways you can incorporate books into your life without compromising on other commitments.

 Here's how: